Internal Medicine Residency Program

 - A continued focus on physician wellness and mitigation of burnout.
 We measure burn out with an annual Maslach burnout inventory, which is reviewed by the program evaluation committee and Cone wellness committee.
 We feature didactics lead by local and national leaders on wellness.
 We offer our residents personal days off, which they can use for personal needs.

-- Technology Stipend - Each resident is given a technology stipend.
+- Technology Stipend - Each resident is given a technology stipend as they enter residency.

 - Videotape reviews of resident/patient encounters, focusing on interviewing skills.

-- Research opportunities in ambulatory medicine, infectious diseases and cardiology, along with others.
+- Research opportunities in ambulatory medicine, infectious diseases and cardiology, and others.